Unity-Technologies/2d-pixel-perfect/Documentation/2D Pixel Perfect Camera.md

 ## Crop Frame

-Crops the viewport with black bars to match the Reference Resolution along the checked axis.
+Crops the viewport along the checked axis with black bars to match the **Reference Resolution**.
 Black bars are added to make the Game View fit the full screen resolution.

 ![image alt text](images/image_8.png)
 Uncropped